calmm-js/partial.lenses/README.md

 `L.prop(string)` or `string` focuses on the specified object property.

-* When not viewing a defined object property, the result is undefined.
+* When not viewing a defined object property, the result is `undefined`.
-* When setting property to undefined, the property is removed from the result.
+* When setting property to `undefined`, the property is removed from the result.
-  If the result would be an empty object, the whole result will be undefined.
+  If the result would be an empty object, the whole result will be `undefined`.

 #### <a name="props"></a>[`L.props(...strings)`](#props "L.props :: (p1 :: a1, ...ps) -> PLens {p1 :: a1, ...ps, ...o} {p1 :: a1, ...ps}")

 `L.props(k1, ..., kN)` is equivalent to [`L.pick({[k1]: k1, ..., [kN]:
 kN})`](#pick) and focuses on a subset of properties of an object, allowing one to treat the subset of properties as a unit.
-The view of `L.props` is undefined when none of the properties is defined.
+The view of `L.props` is `undefined` when none of the properties is defined.
 Otherwise the view is an object containing a subset of the properties.
-Setting through `L.props` updates the whole subset of properties, which means that any undefined properties are removed if they did exists previously.
+Setting through `L.props` updates the whole subset of properties, which means that any missing properties are removed if they did exists previously.
 When set, any extra properties are ignored.